Cup of Flour

 1. Prepare: Preheat the oven to 350 degrees Fahrenheit and prepare two baking sheets with parchment paper.

-2. Wet Ingredients: To a large bowl, add the softened butter, granulated sugar, and brown sugar and mix on medium until combined with an electric hand mixer.
+2. Wet Mixture: To a large bowl, add the softened butter, granulated sugar, and brown sugar and mix on medium speed until combined with an electric hand mixer.
 Add the eggs, vanilla extract, and milk and mix again.

-3. Dry Ingredients: To a separate bowl, add the flour, cocoa powder, baking soda, and salt, and mix with a whisk.
+3. Dry Mixture: To a separate bowl, add the flour, cocoa powder, baking soda, and salt, and mix with a whisk.

 4. Combine Wet and Dry: Add the dry ingredients into the bowl with the wet ingredients, add the red food colouring, and mix until combined.
 Use a rubber spatula to fold in the chocolate chips.

 5. Bake: Scoop 1-inch balls of cookie dough, then roll in the palms of your hands to shape, and place 1-inch apart on the baking sheets.
-Stick 4-5 extra chocolate chips into the cookie dough balls if you like them to be extra chocolaty.
-Bake for 6-8 minutes.
+Stick a few extra chocolate chips into the cookie dough balls and bake in the preheated oven for 6-8 minutes.

 Notes